Fort Oswego: French and Indian War

 During the French and Indian War, the French commander, General Montcalm, arrived in August with 3,000 men.
 His force included three regiments of regulars, several companies of Canadian militia, and numerous Indians.
 He first captured Fort Ontario, then began the assault on Fort Oswego.
 Oswego was the stronger fortification, but it was now downhill from 120 cannons in the abandoned Fort Ontario.
 Montcalm swept the fort with cannon fire, killing the British commander, Colonel Mercer, in the bombardment.
 British forces were forced to surrender on August 15, 1756.

 Montcalm gave much of the British supplies to his Indian allies, and destroyed the fort.
 He returned to Quebec in triumph with 1,700 prisoners.

 Later actions

-The site was used for shore batteries in the Revolutionary War and the War of 1812 (when it was subjected to a British raid), but was never again fortified.
+The site was used for shore batteries in the Revolutionary War and the War of 1812 (when it was subjected to a successful British raid), but was never again fortified.
 Revolutionary War references to Fort Oswego are actually referring to Fort Ontario.
 The original site is commemorated at West First and Lake Street in Oswego, New York.
 Fort George was located in what is now Montcalm Park.
 Fort Ontario was used as a training site in World War I and World War II.

-Fort Oswego is currently open as a state historic site.

-Michael Keane

-An interesting anecdote about Fort Oswego in the 1750s states: "I knew a Michael Keane, a blind harper, who was born in the County Mayo in Connaught.
-He was a decent performer.
-He left this country for America with a Governor Dobbs, of Castle Dobbs, in the County of Antrim, who was appointed to the Government of Carolina, previous to the American Independence.
-Keane returned from America, and Sir Malby Crofton told this story of Keane, that when he and some other officers were garrisoned at Fort Oswego, and had a party, Keane was with them, and quarrelled with them, and beat them very well, and took a Miss Williams from them all.
-He left the Governor, and came back to his native country which he longed to see."